DataScienceUIBK/WikiHint/README.md

 The `HintRank` module is designed to **automatically rank hints** based on their helpfulness using **BERT-based models**.

+### 🚀 Run the HintRank Demo in Google Colab

+You can easily try **HintRank** in your browser via **Google Colab**, with no local installation required.
+Simply **[launch the Colab notebook](https://colab.research.google.com/github/DataScienceUIBK/WikiHint/blob/main/HintRank/Demo.ipynb)** to explore **HintRank** interactively.

 ### 1️⃣ Install Dependencies

-Ensure you have the required dependencies installed:
+If running locally, ensure you have the required dependencies installed:

 ```sh
 pip install transformers torch numpy scipy